docker/docs/datacenter/dtr/2.3/guides/user/create-promotion-policies.md

 ---
-title: Create deployment polices
+title: Create promotion polices
-description: Learn how to create a deployment policies that can automatically promote an image to production if it passes all tests and doesn't have vulnerabilities.
+description: Learn how to create a promotion policies that can automatically promote an image to production if it passes all tests and doesn't have vulnerabilities.
 keywords: registry, promotion, pipeline
+redirect_from:
+- /datacenter/dtr/2.3/guides/user/create-deployment-policies/
 ---

 Once you've made changes to your application and want to make them available